History of Denmark: 21st century

+Then-Crown Prince Frederik with his wife then-Crown Princess Mary in 2015.

+Indian Prime Minister Narendra Modi and 5 Nordic Prime Ministers (Sanna Marin of Finland, Magdalena Andersson of Sweden, Mette Frederiksen of Denmark, Jonas Gahr Støre of Norway, and Katrín Jakobsdóttir of Iceland) at 2nd India-Nordic Summit, in Copenhagen, 4 May 2022.

-Denmark went through some of its most serious post-war crises in the early 21st century, such as the SARS outbreak in 2003, Indian Ocean tsunami in December 2004, Jyllands-Posten Muhammad cartoons controversy in 2005, Danish embassy bombing in Islamabad in 2008, Copenhagen attacks in 2015, and with the COVID-19 pandemic (including Deltacron hybrid variant) in between January 2020 and March 2022, which has further damaged the economy.
+Denmark went through some of its most serious post-war crises in the early 21st century, such as SARS outbreak in 2003, Indian Ocean tsunami in December 2004, Jyllands-Posten Muhammad cartoons controversy in 2005, Great Recession and Danish embassy bombing in Islamabad in 2008, Copenhagen attacks in 2015, and with COVID-19 pandemic in between January 2020 and March 2022, which further met with national and international acclaim.

-In 2001, the Folketing agreed to enter the war in Afghanistan.
+In 2001 following 9/11 terror attacks in the United States of America, Folketing agreed to entered the War in Afghanistan (2001–2021).
 A total of 43 Danish soldiers were killed in Afghanistan since the first deployment in 2002.

 Venstre leader Anders Fogh Rasmussen won the 2001, 2005, and 2007 Folketing elections and formed a new government and was in his first few months challenged after the Social Democrat prime minister Poul Nyrup Rasmussen admitted defeat.
 Eight years later, he resigned from his office in April 2009 due to upcoming as the NATO Secretary-General, and then Lars Løkke Rasmussen was sworn in as prime minister in his first term from 2009 to 2011.

-In the 2011 Folketing elections, the incumbent centre-right coalition led by Venstre lost power to a centre-left coalition led by the Social Democrats, making Helle Thorning-Schmidt the country's first female prime minister.
+In 2011 Folketing elections, incumbent centre-right coalition led by Venstre lost power to a centre-left coalition led by the Social Democrats, making Helle Thorning-Schmidt the country's first female prime minister.
 The Social Liberal Party and the Socialist People's Party became part of the three-party government.
 The new parliament convened on 4 October 2011.

 In 2015, Lars Løkke Rasmussen won the Folketing election and formed a government for the second time.
 Although the ruling Social Democrats became the largest party in the Folketing and increased their seat count, the opposition Venstre party was able to form a minority government headed by Lars Løkke Rasmussen with the support of the Danish People's Party, the Liberal Alliance and the Conservative People's Party.
 Prime Minister Lars Løkke Rasmussen held the office between 2009 and 2011, and again between 2015 and 2019, with backing from the Danish People's Party (DF).